mdibaiee/mahdi.blog/_drafts/2015-10-13-open-source-good-bad-ugly.md

 It happened to me, just like the past discussion, except he didn't tell me _"Please do x, y, z"_, he made himself look too busy and said: _"The title says it all"_, no, it doesn't say it all. "x, y and z" can be implemented in `2^9` ways, and sadly, you are not going to accept the `192`th way, as you "don't like it".
-Do not get trapped in these time-wasting situations, I wish maintainers understand how valuable peoples' times are.
+Do not get trapped in these time-wasting situations, I wish maintainers understand how valuable people's times are.

 The Ugly
 --------